Flag of Canada: Early flags

-The Saint George's Cross was carried by John Cabot when he reached Newfoundland in 1497.
+The Saint George's Cross was carried by John Cabot when he reached the later-named Newfoundland in 1497.
 In 1534, Jacques Cartier planted a cross in Gaspé bearing the French royal coat of arms with the fleurs-de-lis.
 The Royal Banner of France or "Bourbon Flag" held a position of some prominence in New France, with the evolving variations of French military flags being used over time.

 As the de facto British national flag, the Union Flag (commonly known as the "Union Jack") was used similarly in Canada from the time of British settlement in Nova Scotia after 1621.
 Its use continued after Canada's legislative independence from the United Kingdom in 1931 until the adoption of the current flag in 1965.
+The United Empire Loyalist flag, that is very similar to the Union Jack, was used by immigrants who remained loyal to the British crown during the American Revolutionary War.
+In present-day Canada, the United Empire Loyalist flag continues to be used as symbol of pride and heritage for loyalist townships and organizations.

 Shortly after Canadian Confederation in 1867, the need for distinctive Canadian flags emerged.
-The first Canadian flag was that then used as the flag of the Governor General of Canada, a Union Flag with a shield in the centre bearing the quartered arms of Ontario, Quebec, Nova Scotia and New Brunswick, surrounded by a wreath of maple leaves.
+The first Canadian flag was then used as the flag of the governor general of Canada, a Union Flag with a shield in the centre bearing the quartered arms of Ontario, Quebec, Nova Scotia, and New Brunswick, surrounded by a wreath of maple leaves.
 In 1870, the Red Ensign, with the addition of the Canadian composite shield in the fly, began to be used unofficially on land and sea and was known as the Canadian Red Ensign.
 As new provinces joined the Confederation, their arms were added to the shield.
 In 1892, the British admiralty approved the use of the Red Ensign for Canadian use at sea.